xmtp/awesome-xmtp/README.md

 # Awesome XMTP

 A list of awesome projects using XMTP.
-Also check out the curated showcase at [Built with XMTP](https://xmtp.org/community/builtWithXmtp)!
+Also check out the curated showcase at [Built with XMTP](https://xmtp.org/community/builtWithXmtp) 🛠️

-Create a PR and add your project to the list.
+Create a PR, join the list, get visibility 👀

 ## Chat apps